markope/crossbarwww/website/crossbario/docs/Installation-on-Windows.md

 ### Where to go now

 To start exploring what Crossbar.io can do, and to get a basis for hacking your own applications, we suggest using the [application templates](Application Templates) which come with Crossbar.io.
 Using these, you can initialize a Crossbar.io instance which automatically starts a fully functioning (small) demo application.

-For example
+For example, in a diretory where the template should be initialized, do

 ```sh
 crossbar init --template hello:python